 How To Heal Your Mother Wounds?

-Healing your mother wounds require breaking though your self-protections and connecting with the lived experience of your childhood.
+Healing your mother wounds requires breaking through your self-protections and connecting with the lived experience of your childhood.

 It hurts, but you can’t heal what you can’t feel.
 Numbing protects the wounds, but also prevents the healing.

-Journaling is a safe place for you to work through your feelings, without judgments or criticism.
-It can serve as a confident and guide
+A journal is a safe place for you to work through your feelings, without judgments or criticism.
+It can serve as a confidant and guide.

 Research shows that expressing your feelings on paper helps reduce your stress levels.